 STUDENT CHAPTER PROGRAMS

 SAMPE is investing its educational funds in SAMPE Student Members and Student Chapters.
-We have five major programs described below.
-Click on the titles of each program below to go to the page for that program to see the details and download the applications.
-Contact Ted Lynch if you have any general questions.
+Our programs are described below.
+Click on the titles of each program below to see the details and download the applications.
+Contact Nicholas Gianaris, North America Vice President, if you have any general questions.

-SAMPE Student Bridge Contest - The SAMPE Bridge Contest allows students to design, build, and test a miniature structural bridge using various composite materials in accordance with a set of well defined rules, and then compete with other students in a testing event held at the SAMPE International Symposium & Exhibition.
+SAMPE Student Bridge Contest - The SAMPE Bridge Contest allows students to design, build, and test a miniature structural bridge using various composite materials in accordance with a set of well defined rules, and then compete with other students in a testing event held at the SAMPE Tech conference each spring.
 Monetary prizes are awarded to the student chapter of the winners of each of several divisions of the competition.
 Last year 57 bridges were submitted from 15 colleges and universities in 7 categories.
 Awards were submitted for each category, as well as for the posters submitted.

-SAMPE Student Research Symposium - This is a competitive program that sponsors selected SAMPE student members to present the results of their technical research at the SAMPE International Symposium and Exhibition each year.
+SAMPE Student Research Symposium - This is a competitive program that sponsors selected SAMPE student members to present the results of their technical research at the SAMPE North America Conference and Exhibition each year.
 There are categories for Senior undergraduates, as well as Masters and PhD candidates.
-The best papers presented in each student category are awarded cash prizes, while winners in the PhD student category are further sponsored to present their papers at SAMPE conferences in Europe and Japan.
-At SAMPE 2012 (Baltimore, Maryland), 16 students participated and won awards up to $1,000.
-In addition to those that received their travel expenses to Europe and Japan.
-In addition, the graduate student winners from the SAMPE Europe and SAMPE Japan student programs present their research at the US Student Research Symposium.
+The best papers presented in each student category are awarded cash prizes, while winners in the PhD category are further sponsored to present their papers at SAMPE conferences in Europe and Japan.
+At SAMPE 2013 (Long Beach, California) 15 students participated and won monetary awards.
+Two students in the PhD Category won a trip to the SAMPE Europe conference in Paris and the SAMPE Japan conference in Tokyo (air travel and hotel expenses paid) to present their research paper.

-SAMPE Student Leader Experience Award - The SAMPE Student Leader Experience Award sends student leaders to the SAMPE International Symposium and Exhibition to network with peers and industry professionals and increase their understanding of the materials & processes community.
-In 2012, nine SAMPE student members were sponsored by SAMPE, through this award, to attend SAMPE 2012 in Baltimore, Maryland.
-Our next US international symposium and exhibition, SAMPE 2013, will be held in Long Beach, California.
+SAMPE Student Leader Experience Award - The SAMPE Student Leader Experience Award sends student leaders to a North America SAMPE Conference and Exhibition to network with peers and industry professionals and increase their understanding of the materials and processes community.
+In 2013, ten SAMPE student members were sponsored by SAMPE, through this award, to attend SAMPE 2013 in Long Beach, California.
+Our next conference and exhibition, SAMPE Tech 2014, will be held in Seattle, Washington.

 Free Membership for Recent Graduates - SAMPE celebrates the success of new student member graduates by offering them one year of professional membership at no charge upon their graduation.